chriszhenghaochen/NETS-Vis/README.md

 I contains some python scripts and some java libraries for the purpose of analysing trajectory data using machine learning, and then visualising those results.

-the techniques we used include:

-*DTW
-*SOM
-and other visual analysing methodologies

 ## Data
 The data we're using is the VAST 2015 challenge data(http://vacommunity.org/VAST+Challenge+2015) The main data files are too big to include in the repo, so aren't included.